Conditions in Shopify Flow

 Ends with

-Ends with compares values to see whether the first value ends with the data in the second value.
+Ends with compares values to check whether the first value ends with the data in the second value.
 In the following example, the value for order.lineitems.product.title is retrieved from your store data and compared to the second value, last-available.

 Example of a workflow that uses the ends with logical operator to cancel an order if the retrieved data ends with the string last-available

-If the value taken from your store is athletic socks last-available, then then the condition is true, because the string athletic socks last-available ends with the string last-available.
+If the value taken from your store is athletic socks last-available, then the condition is true, because the string athletic socks last-available ends with the string last-available.
 The order is cancelled.

 Does not end with

-Does not end with compares values to see whether the first value does not end with the data in the second value.
+Does not end with compares values to check whether the first value does not end with the data in the second value.
 In the following example, the value for order.lineitems.product.title is retrieved from your store data and compared to the second value, last-available.

 Example of a workflow that uses the does not end with logical operator to cancel an order if the retrieved data does not end with the string last-available